vipulnaik/diet-exercise-health/notes/2023-07-05-wisdom-tooth-removal-left-side.md

 might have been a bit of dried blood.
 There was no sensation of bleeding and overall no discomfort or pain during or immediately after brushing.

+### Second brushing of my teeth around 10:30 AM on 2023-07-07

+On 2023-07-07, about an hour after waking up and before having any food, I brushed my teeth.
+This was my second time brushing my teeth since the operation.
+This time, I brushed a little bit closer to the region operated on, but was still very gentle around the area.

 ## Communication challenges